1918 United Kingdom general election: Coalition victory

 The coalition won the election easily, with the Conservatives the big winners.
 They were the largest party in the governing majority.
 Lloyd George remained Prime Minister, despite the Conservatives outnumbering his pro-coalition Liberals and having a majority in their own right.
 The Conservatives welcomed his leadership on foreign policy as the Paris Peace talks began a few weeks after the election.

-An additional 47 Conservatives, 23 of whom were Irish Unionists, won without the coupon but did not act as a separate block or oppose the government except on the issue of Irish independence.
+An additional 47 Conservatives, 23 of whom were Irish Unionists (22 Irish Unionist Alliance MPs and 1 Independent Unionist MP), won without the coupon but did not act as a separate block or oppose the government except on the issue of Irish independence.

 While most of the pro-coalition Liberals were re-elected, the Independent Liberal faction was reduced to a handful of MPs, not all of whom were opponents of the coalition.
 Asquith and the other leaders lost their seats, and only three with junior ministerial experience were elected.
 According to Trevor Wilson's book, The Downfall of the Liberal Party, 136 couponed Liberals were elected, whereas only 29 who did not receive the coupon were returned to Parliament, but as 8 Independent Liberals received the coupon and 10 Lloyd George Liberals did not, the actual number of the Asquith faction was 27.
 Another historian puts the Asquith faction at 36 seats, of whom nine of these MPs subsequently joined the Coalition Liberal group.
 The remainder became bitter enemies of Lloyd George.
 Asquith's biographer Stephen Koss accepts that, although accounts differ as to the exact numbers, around 29 uncouponed Liberals had been elected.
 On 3 February 1919, 23 non-coalition Liberals formed themselves into a "Free Liberal" group (soon known as the "Wee Frees" after a Scottish religious sect of that name); they accepted Asquith's appointment of Sir Donald Maclean as chairman in his absence.
 After a brief attempt to set up a joint committee with the Coalition Liberal MPs, the "Wee Frees" resigned the government whip on 4 April, although some Liberal MPs still remained of uncertain allegiance.
 Maclean served as Leader of the Opposition until Asquith returned at a by-election in February 1920.